RobolinkInc/doc-v2/docs/codrone-edu/python/07-Sensors/29-height_from_pressure.md

 ##### Description

-This function gets the drone's current height based on its pressure sensor reading.
-The height is returned in centimeters.
+This function gets the drone's current height in centimeters based on the initial pressure sensor reading.
+You must call set_initial_pressure() to establish a reference point.

 ##### Syntax
 ```height_from_pressure()```